 Pro & Con Arguments

-Numerous peer-reviewed studies have found that cell phone use is not associated with an increased risk of brain tumors.
+Numerous peer-reviewed studies have found no evidence that cell phone use causes an increased risk of brain tumors.

 Radiofrequency radiation from cell phones is non-ionizing and is not powerful enough to cause cancer.